MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Organize your data in separate tables for each month, and use snapshot decorators to restore the table to a time prior to the corruption.

 **Memorize:** `B) Organize your data in separate tables for each month, and export, compress, and store the data in Cloud Storage.`

-**Quick reason:** Organize your data in separate tables for each month, and export, compress, and store the data in Cloud Storage.

 <details>
 <summary>Full explanation</summary>